Stellantis recalls vehicles with malfunctioning instrument panels

 Is your vehicle a part of this recall?

-More than 12,000 SUVs are affected by this Jeep engine recall.
+Nearly 460,000 SUVs and pickup trucks are affected by this Jeep trailer lights recall.
 To do a Jeep recall check and see if yours is one of them, please use MotorSafety’s free vehicle lookup tool.
+You can use the same tool to do a RAM recall check.

 Recall summary